-You don't have to go internationally either as you can search for housesits in your home country.
+You don't have to pet sit internationally either as you can search for housesits in your home country.
 Maybe you want to visit your capital city or just stay somewhere in the countryside instead of your own one bedroom flat.

 Housesitting doesn't just mean looking after a house.
 There are the pets to look after too!
 One of the main reasons for doing it could be that you love dogs and you miss walking one and having the company of a furry friend.
 That's where pet sitting is ideal.

-That's why house-sitting is a win-win situation, especially cat sitting London or Barcelona.
+House-sitting is a win-win situation, especially cat sitting London or Barcelona.
 I even applied for housesits in Dubai!
-You can generally get house sits any time of the year but you have even more of a chance to apply during the peak holiday seasons.
+You can generally get house sits any time of the year but you have a better chance to apply during the peak holiday seasons.
 And because most people acquired a furry friend during the pandemic, house sitters seem in popular demand.

-Although I was new to this platform, I had some experience looking after cats, fish and plants before.
+Although I was new to the Trusted Housesitters platform, I had some experience looking after cats, fish and plants before.
 I helped run a friend's Airbnb in Barcelona, cat sat in the New Forest and looked after a stranger's apartment in Switzerland through the Couchsurfing platform!

-But it wasn't until my friend Sally from Luxurious Lifestyles told me about it that I decided to sign up.
+But it wasn't until my friend told me about it that I decided to sign up.
 I had joined her on a dog sit and got an insight into the world of housesitting and how much easier it was than I had initially thought.

 What I love about it is that you don't come home to an empty house.
 There is always company with Winston (except when he's roaming around outside) and he sleeps on the bed with me.
 Plus stroking an animal releases those feel-good endorphins that I miss when I'm travelling solo.

-How it works: You set up your profile, upload photos and references and search for the dates and the destination that you want to travel to, choosing what types of pet you would like to look after.
+How does Trusted House Sitters work?: You set up your profile, upload photos and references and search for the dates and the destination that you want to travel to, choosing what types of pet you would like to look after.
 Then you apply with a personal message and hope that they choose you for an interview.